 Q: Does parsley come back every year?

-A: Parsley is technically biennial.
-However, the second year it bolts straight to seed rather than producing much foliage.
+A: Parsley is technically a biennial plant.
+However, in the second year it bolts straight to seed rather than producing much foliage.
 Most people opt to grow parsley as an annual.

 Q: Why is my parsley plant turning yellow?